 In order to find out how much money you need to save, you need to calculate how much money you will spend.
-Makes sense, right?
+That makes sense, right?

 But where to start?

-In one of my last articles I talked in detail about how much money you will have to put aside when you want to a digital nomad.
-So at this point I will only give you a summary of the single points you need to take into consideration.
+In one of my last articles, I talked in detail about how much money you will have to put aside when you want to be a digital nomad.
+So at this point, I will only give you a summary of the single points you need to take into consideration.

 Write down every single one of the following positions and add what each will cost you.

 Even before you leave your home country, you will have to spend money on certain things.
 I strongly advise you to make a plan that covers you for the first 6 months of being a digital nomad.
 In the beginning, you might struggle to generate income, so you have to rely on your savings.
 That’s why you should make sure you have enough money to keep you alive for a few months.